msei99/pbgui/README.md

 Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

 ## v0.98 (11-06-2024)
-- Backtest Multi: Run multile backtests fpr find best settings of loss_allowance_pct, stuck_threshold and unstuck_close_pct
+- Backtest Multi: Run multiple backtests for find best settings of loss_allowance_pct, stuck_threshold and unstuck_close_pct
 - Bugfix: Backtester no longer downloads ohlcv from exchanges multiple times parallel
 - Multi: Add leverage (only global not by symbol)
 - Multi: price_distance_threshold added